Toss3/rtx5090tracker/README.md

 -   **Automated Stock Checking:** Monitors the NVIDIA marketplace for RTX 5090 FE availability.
 -   **Email Notifications:** Sends email alerts when the product is in stock or if potential blocking is detected.
--   **Configurable:** Allows customization of email settings, product URL, CSS selector, and check interval via a `config.ini` file.
+-   **Configurable:** Allows customization of email settings, product URL, CSS selector, check interval, and "out of stock" text via a `config.ini` file.
+-   **Robust URL Handling:**  Handles URLs with special characters in `config.ini` without manual escaping.
 -   **Logging:** Logs events and errors to `product_checker.log` for debugging and monitoring.

 ## Prerequisites